 Phyllis began volunteering with Foster City Village shortly after its inception in 2013.
 As an active board member, she chairs a number of committees for Foster City Village, including the Social Committee, responsible for organizing Village events.
 Phyllis also produces the popular Learning Hour program, featuring a different speaker each month.
 She is energetic, creative and tireless in her contributions to Foster City Village.

 Richard was born in Princeton, Illinois and received his Bachelor of Science degree in Civil Engineering from the University of Illinois.
 He served in the US Navy as an officer in the Civil Engineering Corps.
 Following active duty, he moved to the San Francisco Bay Area, and has lived in Foster City since 1971.

 Richard served as the Director of Public Works/City Engineer for the City of Foster City, working on many notable community projects.
 In 1980 Richard started his own consulting organization, and continues to provide engineering services to both public and private clients.
 He has served on many other organizations including the South Bay Chapter of the American Public Works Association, the Peninsula Association of Contractors and Engineers, the Bayporte Community Association in Foster City, and the Isle Cove Homeowners Association.

-Richard has served as Chief Financial Officer of Foster City Village since 2014.
-He is an active in village events and drives members whenever needed.
+Richard has served as the Treasurer of Foster City Village since 2014.
+He is active in village events and drives members whenever needed.

 Bob was born in and raised in San Francisco, earning a degree in Business Marketing from San Francisco State University.
 He has lived in Foster City since 1998, where he and his wife are raising their two sons.